NateEag/next-vcs/readme.md

 Pretty sure Git already supports it.

-So, a really *good* VCS would ship with smart merging and diffing engines for major programming languages.
-Such tools have been written, but I don't remember where I saw them in the past.
+So, a really *good* VCS would ship with smart merging and diffing engines for major programming languages (and maybe even other file formats - images, at least, can be diffed sanely), and make it easy to write your own mergers and differs.
+Such tools have been written - the makers of PlasticSCM sell some, I think, but I don't recall seeing general-case OSS tools for this.

 Diffing is another algorithm, obviously.